 - You have diabetes or kidney disease

-If you’re concerned about your high blood pressure risk, speak to your primary care provider to get personalized recommendations.
+If you’re concerned about your high blood pressure risk, you should always speak to your physician.

 Can I Improve My Blood Pressure?

-The good news is that you can help your body maintain a normal blood pressure by adopting a healthy lifestyle.
-To maintain a healthy blood pressure range, aim to:
+The good news is that you can help your body maintain normal blood pressure by adopting a healthy lifestyle.
+To maintain a healthy blood pressure range, you should:

 - Avoid heavy alcohol use

 - Eat a healthy diet